200percentmicky/chadmusic/docs/commands.md

 ### /filter remove `<filter>`

-??? abstract "Slash command only."
+??? info "Slash command only."

     This command is only available as a slash command.